cheriell/CrossModalBeat-Symbolic/symbolic_beat_tracker/README.md

     python3 main.py fit --config config.yaml

-The trainig takes around 4 minutes to converge on the demo dataset split, on a H40 GPU.
+The trainig takes around 4 minutes to converge on the demo dataset split, on an H40 GPU.

 ## Inference